Doliman100/Simple-Image-Viewer/README.md

 * No false positives.
 Detects image tabs in the same way as the browser.
 * No flicker.
 Loads before the default viewer.
 * No appearance changes.
 It can be changed by other extensions.
-* Changing the fitting type stretches small images.
+* The fitting type changing stretches small images.
+* Rotation around center.
-* Resizing the window centers the image.
+* Window resizing centers the image.
 * Zoom both to the window center and to the cursor.
 * Integration into the default zoom system.
 Doesn't affect the page's origin.
 * Panning uses scrollbars.